jeff-anderson-cscc/wiit-7340-lab0-completing-and-submitting-assignments/README.md

 ## Complete the coding assignment as directed, committing your changes frequently

+This lab is pretty basic.
+You will make one change in one file so I can verify you are successfully able to create a pull request for grading.
+In other labs, this section will vary.

 1. For this lab, replace "World" in "Hello World" with your name in ``HomeController.java`` under ``src/main/java/hello``
 1. Test your changes:
     1. From the "Project" pane, right click on ``Application`` under ``src/main/java/hello``
     1. Choose "Run 'Application.main()"
     1. When you see ``hello.Application : Started Application`` in the Application Run window, open a new tab in your browser and visit [localhost:8080](localhost:8080)
     1. If the page displays with the message "Hello" along with your name, you have successfully tested your changes.
+If it still says, "Hello World", make sure you saved your changes then stop and rerun the application.
+If you are unable to run your application due to a missing JDK, see Blackboard for instructions on how to fix this.
 1. From the "VCS" menu, choose "Commit"
-1. Enter a meaningful comment like, "updated Home Controller to display my name", in the "Commit Changes" dialog then press "Commit"
+1. Enter a meaningful comment like, "updated Home Controller to display my name", in the "Commit Changes" dialog then press "Commit" (or "Commit and Push" followed by "Push")

+**Note:** pushing your changes after each commit has the secondary benefit of backing up your work so you don't loose it.

-## Push your changes and create a pull request for grading grading
+## Push your changes and create a pull request for grading

+Once you have successfully completed the assignment, follow this process to create a new pull request and add me as a reviewer so I can grade your work.

 1. Make your final commit if you haven't already (see last step in the section above)
 1. From the "VCS" menu, choose "Git" then "Push"